 Employers do not want to just hire someone who is capable of the work.
 They want to hire someone who is motivated and excited to do the work.

-My prediction for 2020 is that you are going to see more employers trying to learn about you as a person and asking about what motivates you, what interests you, what you actually want to be doing in your life and career.
+My prediction is that you are going to see more employers trying to learn about you as a person and asking about what motivates you, what interests you, what you actually want to be doing in your life and career.
 And if you cannot explain this, you may miss some great job opportunities.

 One more area to be ready for: Behavioral questions.
 Employers want to know how you think and how you’ll react to situations.
 Be ready to answer questions like: